-We call it the "one-half plus-one" method.
+We call it the "one-half plus one" method.
 It's a practical, systematic approach that will yield big strength gains on the four best muscle-building exercises—the bench press, deadlift, shoulder press, and squat.
-Write your max lifts down today and be prepared for jaw-dropping results within two months (and every month, year, and even decade thereafter).
+Write your max lifts down today, and be prepared for jaw-dropping results within two months (and every month, year, and even decade thereafter).

 Frequency: Do Workouts 1, 2, and 3 in the same week, resting at least a day between sessions.
-The next week, begin with Workout 4 and repeat the cycle.
+The next week, begin with Workout 4, and repeat the cycle.

-Week 3: Add 6% to the load you used in Week 2 (eight-rep max).
-Do four sets of five.
+Week 3: Add 6% to the load you used in Week 2 (8-rep max).
+Do 4 sets of 5.

-Week 4: Add 6% to the load you used in Week 3 (six-rep max).
-Do four sets of four.
+Week 4: Add 6% to the load you used in Week 3 (6-rep max).
+Do 4 sets of 4.